Cirque du Soleil hires Goldman Sachs to look for partner

 Founded by street performers in Quebec in 1984, Cirque du Soleil has become one of Canada’s most famous exports.
 Its shows featuring acrobats and whimsical plots tour all over the world and its stage shows are performed nightly in Las Vegas and other resorts.
 It has roughly 4,000 employees and it employs 1,300 performing artists in 50 countries, according to its website.

 While the company generates the majority of its revenue from ticket sales, it also organizes private events, sells retail goods based on its shows and licenses its brand to the hospitality and fashion industries.
-It has a joint venture with BCE Inc’s Bell Media to create television programming, movies and games.
-(Additional reporting by Greg Roumeliotis in New York; Editing by Peter Galloway)
+It has a joint venture with BCE Inc’s (BCE.TO) Bell Media to create television programming, movies and games.

+Additional reporting by Greg Roumeliotis in New York; Editing by Peter Galloway